noetl/noetl/documentation/docs/reference/unified_retry.md

 ## Overview

-Unified retry is an architectural pattern that unifies error recovery and success-driven repetition under a single `retry` concept.
-Instead of treating pagination as a separate concern, we recognize that **pagination is just success-side of retry** - where successful responses trigger re-invocation with updated parameters.
+Unified retry uses a single `when`/`then` pattern for both error recovery and success-driven repetition (pagination, polling, streaming).
+This provides a consistent conditional structure across the entire DSL.

 ### Conceptual Shift